 Of course, everyone knows Minneapolis is cold (it’s the major US metro city with the coldest average temperature), but did you know how cool it is here?
 If you’re a coffee lover, this half of the Twin Cities is the real hot dish: From super coffee-nerd spots to shops that focus on hospitality, to some of the most creative specialty menus we’ve seen in a long time, the Minne Apple has something brewing for everybody.

-Next time you think that all Minneapolis is good for is a heap of snow and some -60°F wind chills, remember: we’ve got coffee covered here, year-round and any way you like.
+Next time you think that all Minneapolis is good for is a heap of snow and some -60°F wind chills, remember: we’ve got all types of coffee covered here, year-round and any way you like.

 729 Washington Avenue North; Minneapolis, Minneapolis 55401